innerdvations/delivery-app/README.md

 If you go to the Strapi admin home page, you should now see the empty widget displayed.

-Now, let's add some hard-coded truck data to see how it will look with Trucks:
+Now, let's add some hard-coded truck data to 'MapWidget.tsx' and see how it will look with Trucks:

 ```tsx
 import { Link } from '@strapi/design-system';